 This project started by giving each item an honest, yes or no. I asked my client to take into account when she last wore the item, how it made her feel, how likely she was to wear it in the next three months, etc. It can be time-consuming but I didn’t allow us to spend more than 15 second per item.
 To combat the weight fluctuation, we decided to keep items which currently fit and a few basic items in one size larger.
 Stay with me now: purge all out-dated smaller sizes.
 This way, you can reward weight loss with new clothing.

 After we whittled the closet contents down, we then focused on separating wardrobe into purpose categories (such as “work” and “weekend”) and then by seasons.
+Now that she’s gotten rid of some very old items, she can finally buy rasta zip up hoodie she’s always wanted.

 Finally, all items not necessary in daily wardrobing were removed from the closet to find a more appropriate home.
 This included things like mittens and winter scarves, headphones and pedometers, and umbrellas.